globulus/simi/README.md

 # More code...
 button.performClick()
 ```
-It also forces the programmer to explicity use *return nil* if they want for nil to be returned, therefore listing out all the possible values a function can return.
+It also forces the programmer to explicitly use *return nil* if they want for nil to be returned, therefore listing out all the possible values a function can return.

 ##### Implicit parameters

 While using the shorthand function definition syntax, you can use **implicit parameters**.
-Implicit params' names start with *$* and are followed by digits: *_0, _1, _2, ...*, with _0 being the first parameter, _1 the second, etc:
+Implicit params' names start with *_* and are followed by digits: *_0, _1, _2, ...*, with _0 being the first parameter, _1 the second, etc:

 ```ruby
 sumThree = :_1 + _0 + _2